Authorization Holds

 Authorization advices

-If authorization happens on behalf of the issuer, without checking whether the card holder has sufficient funds to cover a given transaction, third party systems use authorization advice to inform about the result of such authorization.
+If authorization happens on behalf of the issuer, without checking whether the card holder has sufficient funds to cover a given transaction, third-party systems use authorization advice to inform about the result of such authorizations.
 There can be negative or positive advice.
 Mambu supports positive authorization advice.
 Authorization advice creates a hold on a card account without checking the available balance.
 The request body parameter advice must be set to TRUE to disable the available balance check.

 Incremental authorization